 With its popularity, most travel agencies operate the Inca Trail in group service, which means that you will be together with people from all over the world on your way to Machu Picchu.
 This is great for solo travelers and anyone who loves to make new friends.
 Sometimes prices may decrease with more people joining a group.
 Often, another option is a private service instead of a group service.
 If you prefer to be with your friends, family or partner only, private Inca Trail tours are the best option for you.
 On the downside, private service is usually more expensive (sometimes a few hundred US-Dollars).
 When consulting a travel agency for your Inca Trail experience ask them if they offer private groups and its price as well as if the price would drop by adding more group members.

 When to enjoy the Inca Trail at its fullest?

-In contrast to dry season there is rainy season.
+In contrast to the dry season, there is a rainy season.
 Beginning slowly in November and at its peak in January / February, most people are discouraged to go hiking in the pouring rain.
-While in the beginning of this season rain is sporadic and still quite pleasant to trek, the trail gets muddier and more dangerous as rain increases.
-On the upside you will encounter fewer people which can be quite nice.
+While at the beginning of this season rain is sporadic and still quite pleasant to trek, the trail gets muddier and more dangerous as rain increases.
+On the upside, you will encounter fewer people which can be quite nice.
 Important: The trek is closed at all in February due to heavy rains and maintenance!
 Machu Picchu is open all year round, though.